Thursday, August 22, 2019

 “Hyren!”
 Garoo’s voice shouted into the Grundo’s helmet.
 “Took you long enough!
 You should get your warp drives checked!”

-“The warp drives are fine!”
-Hyren replied, knowing Garoo was just fishing for an excuse to criticize him.
-“We got here right on schedule!”
+“The warp drives are fine,” Hyren grunted.
+“We got here right on schedule and you know it.”
 The Grundo and his troops pushed past another wave of defenders.
 The Neopets in this part of the city were better-trained, a mix of royal guards and warriors who likely had come from other areas of Neopia to help.
-Sakhmet was proving surprisingly resistant.
 But Hyren loved a good challenge.

 “Roger!”
 Hyren said.
-He could indeed see more fighting up ahead, so he turned down a narrow alleyway and some of his Grundos followed.
-On his HUD map he saw the rest of them swarming like insects, turning in a massive wave away from the wide main street to trickle down side lanes.
+He saw a thick knot of fighting up ahead, so he turned down a narrow alleyway and some of his Grundos followed.
+On his HUD map, the rest of them swarmed like insects, turning in a massive wave away from the wide main street to trickle down side lanes.

-“I’ve just got word from Sloth!”
-Garoo said.
-“He says to capture as many test subjects as possible!
-He wants to make Neopia pay for what they did to his last plans!
-Search those apartments—looks like there’s plenty in there!”
+“I got word from Sloth right before you got here,” Garoo said.
+“He says to capture as many test subjects as possible.
+He wants to make Neopia pay for ruining his last plans.”

 “Leave us alone!” the Scorchio said, flapping her wings and swinging the hammer around to swipe at Hyren’s legs.
 He dove and tackled her to the ground.

-The Techo unleashed a hail of arrows, but Hyren threw up his arm and they pinged off of his gauntlet.
-He picked up the Scorchio and shoved her toward the other Neopet.
-The Techo tried to catch her, but they both were sent tumbling.
+The Techo let an arrow fly, but Hyren threw up his arm and it pinged off of his gauntlet.
+He picked up the Scorchio and shoved her toward the other Neopet, sending them both tumbling

-Hyren felt an obnoxious clang on the back of his helmet and it took him a moment to register he’d just been struck.
+Something struck the back of Hyren’s helmet with a dull clang.
 Spinning around, he lunged for his attacker, wrenching the wooden pole out of her hand.

 This being was not a Neopet.
 She was taller than most pet species, mammalian with smooth bronze skin and long black hair.
-She looked at him in terror and said, “Sloth—Sloth came back!”
+“You—you work for Sloth!” she stammered.
+“He came back?!”

-“That’s right, owner,” Hyren said, narrowing his eyes.
+“That’s right, owner,” Hyren said with a scowl.
 Dr. Sloth had a special hate reserved for owners.
 They had foiled his plans the first time around and freed a large portion of his Grundo army, and had fallen under the auspices of his greatest nemesis, the Space Faerie.

-Hyren was suddenly tackled from behind by the two Neopets.
+The Techo and the Scorchio took that opportunity to tackle Hyren.
 He grappled with them for a few seconds before he roared and rolled over, pinning them beneath one large hand and tearing their weapons away.
 The commander picked them up and handed them to one of his troopers while another grabbed the owner.

 Ripping a curtain off of its rings, Hyren stalked through the entryway at the top of the stairs and into a simple living area.
 Antennae low, he scanned the room with his bio-sensors.
 No signs of life, but perhaps that family had been hiding treasure.
 He knelt down on the floor and moved to check under the bed.